 Option 1: Kyangjin Ri

-There are two Kyanjin Ri peaks, the lower Kyanjin Ri lies only at 4200m while the upper goes upto 4600m.
+There are two Kyanjin Ri peaks, the lower Kyanjin Ri lies only at 4200m while the upper goes up to 4600m.
 The Kyanjin Ri peaks make for amazing short burst hikes that do not take all day.

-Option 2: Cherko Ri
+Option 2: Cherkhuri Ri (Tsergo Ri)

-Waking up early and grabbing greakfast, we begin our descent to Lama Hotel.
+Waking up early and grabbing breakfast, we begin our descent to Lama Hotel.
 We take the same route to descend.
-Sometimes Yaks can be seen butting heads on the route which makes for an exciting experience.
+Sometimes Yaks can be seen butting heads on the road which makes for an exciting experience.
 The downward trail will be relatively easier as we see valleys ahead.
 As we get back to Lama Hotel we explore the nearby areas and spend our night here.
 The trek today is very long and you might feel very tired today after descending more than 1200m with almost 23 km of walking.
 Be careful along slippery rockfall areas and be sure to give way to yaks and mules traversing the trekking route.
 Even though today is long, it is completely doable and we can have an amazing rest at Lama Hotel as the next day we reach the bustling town of Syaprubesi.

-After grabbing breakfast we begin descending to Syaprebesi.
+After grabbing breakfast we begin descending to Syabrubesi.
 The trail is the same as the first day however when descending our muscles may tire.
 We have to take care to step properly and not apply a large amount of pressure to our knees.
 We cross the arduous trail at Bamboo where we can grab lunch if we are hungry.
 As we reach Pairo and cross over to Dovan, we are greeted by the familiar road route which now makes the route easy.

 Today's schedule includes visits to Swayambhunath, also known as the monkey Temple, Pashupatinath, one of Nepal's largest temples, and Bouddhanath, a large and ancient stupa.